Lombok Culture

 lombok culture

-The Balinese of Lombok are friendly people with a strong sense of community.
-In fact, in some places, the community name banjar is so tight that they hold feasts where everyone is split into groups before proceeding to eat from the same plate.
-This is known as megibung, an ancient tradition that emerged in the 17th century in feudal Bali.
+The Balinese Lombok is a friendly folk with a strong sense of community.
+Some places, the community name banjar is so tight they hold feasts where everyone is split into groups before proceeding to eat from the same plate.
+Known megibung is an ancient tradition that emerged in the 17th century in feudal Bali.

-Eating from the same plate is really fun and connects people.
-The plate is usually a large, circular tray with a huge portion of rice, meat, and vegetables.
-Each group (usually 7-8 people) gets one plate, and they have to sit around the plate on the floor.
+Eating from the same plate is fun and connecting.
+The plate is usually a large and circular tray with a huge portion of rice, meat, and vegetables.
+Each group (usually 7-8 people) gets one plate and they have to sit around the plate on the floor.

-Culture-wise, megibung is an inclusive activity that encourages togetherness.
+Culture-wise, begibung is an inclusive activity that encourages togetherness.
 Back in feudal Bali, the caste system was heavily observed.
 Royalty did not mingle with commoners.
-Social life was separated by invisible barriers.
+Social life was separated into invisible barriers.
 But the tradition of megibung aimed to break down these barriers and build a sense of togetherness among the people.

 Open chat